HgAlexx/Hg.SaveHistory/README.md

 Start by creating a backup profile using the built-in wizard.

 1. Choose a engine
-2. Setup the profile: each engine require its own settings
+2. Setup the profile: each engine requires its own settings
 3. Choose a name and a location to save the profile
+4. Be sure to read the engine README if one is provided!
-4. You are done!
+5. You are done!

 ### Open an existing backup profile